Welcome to the Secretary of State's California Redistricting information page.

 After each federal census, there is some possibility that the districts for your Congressional, State Assembly, State Senate, and Board of Equalization will change, which means that your representatives in these elected offices may change.

-After the next federal census in 2030, new district lines will take effect for the 2032 election cycle, and the then newly elected officials will take office after the November 2032 General Election.
+After the next federal census in 2030, new district lines will be drawn by the California Citizens Redistricting Commission in 2032, and the newly elected officials will take office after the November 2032 General Election.